SeanShubin/schulze/README.md

 Setup
 =
-- Fix clojure zip-within-zip bug
 - Install Datomic
 - Launch Datomic
 - Generate schulze server one-jar
 - Launch schulze server one-jar

-Fix clojure zip-within-zip bug
-=
-Clojure is needed because we are depending on datomic.
-Clojure has a bug which prevents the clojure runtime from loading classes that are in nested zip files.
-This will matter if you are distributing the code via the maven-onejar-plugin.
-There is some discussion about this issue at [CLJ-971](http://dev.clojure.org/jira/browse/CLJ-971).
-Until this is fixed, you will have to fix the clojure runtime yourself.
-Instructions to do this can be found at [clojure-one-jar](https://github.com/SeanShubin/clojure-one-jar).

 Install datomic
 =